Auditory Integration Training, AIT, Berard AIT, Auditory, Auditory Integration

 • Movement, balance, vision and orientation can be negatively impacted.

-Benefits for Children with Sensory Processing Disorder (SPD) After Auditory Integration Training
+Benefits for Children with Sensory Processing Disorder After Auditory Integration Training

 • Improved hearing and listening ability